norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 I read this as "_we are going to break things all the time and we'd rather just ship whatever whenever and not worry about the impact of regressions on your code."
 The space _is_ changing fast, and because of that fact correct versioning is critical.
 Many of the language-model-related packages we use are already several _majors_ behind from only a few weeks ago - and that is **our** problem, because the space is moving fast and we need to decide when we will do the painful upgrades.
 But deciding, as a library, not to correctly version because braking changes are expected often... that's like saying "we know the probability of a heart attack is really high, so we're going to get rid of your fitbits so we don't need to deal with warning signs."

 ### I have hope
 A month after we made the decision to abandon LangChain, much has changed. `V.0.1.0` was released, promising a stable entrypoint and, eh, interesting ([non-semantic](https://blog.langchain.dev/langchain-v0-1-0/#:~:text=Any%20breaking%20changes%20to%20the%20public%20API%20will%20result%20in%20a%20minor%20version%20bump%20%28the%20second%20digit%29)) versioning (but hey at least they set rules?).
 LangChain is moving to a sensible [stand-alone packages](https://github.com/langchain-ai/langchain/tree/master/libs/partners?ref=blog.langchain.dev) model for integrations.
 It would be amazing if we see the project mature into either a stable, reliable library, or evolve into a true llm-application framework.
 And I'll be the first person to condemn our bespoke code to reside in git history and wire up a Lang*-based chain, when (and if) that day comes.
-But I am confident that the library so many people are building on today - the current version of LangChain - will be at the very center of unreliable, painfully  brittle code bases that organizations are desperate to get away from
+But I am confident that the LangChain of right-at-this-moment will be the very center of unreliable, painfully  brittle code bases that organizations are desperate to get away from this time next year.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg4NzEzMjIsLTk4MzY2MjIxMiwtOTM4ND
+eyJoaXN0b3J5IjpbLTE5NjQwMjE2MDYsLTk4MzY2MjIxMiwtOT
-gwMjg3LC0xNTU3NTgyMjcsMTIxMzQzNjYzOCwxMzgyMzYzMzRd
+M4NDgwMjg3LC0xNTU3NTgyMjcsMTIxMzQzNjYzOCwxMzgyMzYz
-fQ==
+MzRdfQ==
 -->